rajarajan15/MusePlay/README.md

 ### 3. Volume Control
 - Adjust the audio volume using a slider.
 - Mute/unmute functionality available.
+- Music fade in functionality when resumed from the middle portion.
+- Reduce and gradually increase the volume when played from the middle.
+- Fade in applied when volume is above 50.

 ### 4. Responsive Design
 - Fully optimized for desktops, tablets, and mobile devices.